-We have developed an algorithm to reconstruct the central slice through the Newton sphere of a charged-particle distribution obtained from a standard velocity map imaging experiment (Rev. Sci.
-Instrum.
-80, 053104 (2009)).
+We have developed a Polar Onion Peeling algorithm to reconstruct the central slice through the Newton sphere of a charged-particle distribution obtained from a standard velocity map imaging experiment

-There is also a MatLab version developed by Adi Natan and Adam Chatterley which can be found here
+MatLab version: developed by Adi Natan and Adam Chatterley which can be found here

 We are grateful for past and present funding from: ERC, EPSRC, Leverhulme Trust, Durham University

 Photoelectron spectroscopy is used to probe the structure and dynamics of isolated polyanions